ClinicalTrials.Veeva

 • Severe valvular disease or valvular disease that may require surgery or percutaneous valve replacement

-• Target vessel with previous MI or coronary artery bypass grafting or PCI
+• Target vessel with coronary artery bypass grafting or PCI

 • Planned major surgery requiring interruption of dual-antiplatelet therapy

-• Statin intolerance and patients unsuitable for statin therapy with alanine aminotransferase greater than 3 times the upper limit of normal or creatine kinase greater than 3 times the upper limit of normal (not considered to be due to an acute MI) or greater
+• Statin intolerance and patients unsuitable for statin therapy with alanine aminotransferase greater than 3 times the upper limit of normal or creatine kinase greater than 3 times the upper limit of normal (not attribute to an acute MI) or greater

 • Familial hypercholesterolaemia

-• Female subjects of childbearing potential, defined as all female subjects who are physiologically capable of becoming pregnant, unless such female subjects are using an effective method of contraception during administration of the study drug
+• Female subjects of childbearing potential, defined as all female subjects who are physiologically capable of becoming pregnant, unless such female subjects are using an effective method of contraception during the trial

 • Women who are pregnant or breastfeeding or intend to become pregnant